cloudposse/atmos/website/docs/contributing/how-to-contribute.md

 ---
+title: How to Contribute
 sidebar_position: 2
-title: How to Contribute
 sidebar_label: Contributing
 ---

-# Contributing to Atmos

-Thanks for the interest in contributing to `atmos`!
+Thanks for the interest in contributing to the Atmos project!

 ## Contributing Etiquette